-Traditional approaches often fail due to a lack of variety of features that have a high correlation to the outcome and low volume of the training data, resulting in poor accuracy for ML solutions.
+Traditional approaches often fail due to a lack of variety of features that have a high correlation to the outcome and low volume of the training data, resulting in poor accuracy for machine learning solutions.

 Why TigerGraph, a Native Parallel Graph Database for Powering Artificial Intelligence and Machine Learning?

 Develop Machine Learning Features With Real-Time Graph Analytics

 Graph databases offer solutions to many of these ML data challenges.
 Graphs are built on the idea of connecting and traversing links, so they are the natural choice for data integration.
 Graphs can also enrich the raw data.
 In traditional tabular data, each column is one “feature” that the ML system can use.
 In a graph, each type of connection is an additional feature.
 Moreover, small graph patterns, such as causal chains, loops, and forks can themselves be considered features.

 Fraudsters get away with billions of dollars of fraud each year.
 The measure of an anti-fraud detection and prevention system is not whether it can catch fraud, but how much.